runabrandes/pp5-elegant-essentials/TESTING.md

 Steps:
 1. Click 'Update' button after selecting the new quantity of the relevant product
-2. Click 'Delete' button if product is no longer required
+2. Click 'Remove' button if product is no longer required

 Expected:
 - A product's quantity is updated